wtsi-hgi/hgi-vault/doc/design.md

 * Walk the contents of `DIR`, either directly via the filesystem interface, or using the `stat` listings given by `FILE`, if provided.
+  Files in the walk that are physically located within the vault must be skipped.

 Note that, for efficiency's sake, the walking of every provided `DIR` is preferred, rather than walking each `DIR` separately.